2024 in Konfrontacja Sztuk Walki: XTB KSW Epic: Khalidov vs. Adamek

 XTB KSW Epic: Khalidov vs. Adamek was a mixed martial arts event held by Konfrontacja Sztuk Walki on February 24, 2024, at the Gliwice Arena in Gliwice, Poland.

 Background

-To celebrate the twentieth anniversary of the KSW brand, a special event is being prepared, which will take place on February 24 at the PreZero Arena in Gliwice.
-In the main event of the XTB KSW Epic gala, which will harken back to the history of Mixed Martial Arts Confrontation, an incredible duel between two legends of the sports world will take place.
-In a six-round boxing clash, Mamed Khalidov, the biggest star of Polish MMA, will face off against Tomasz Adamek, a champion and boxing legend of the rings.
+To celebrate the twentieth anniversary of the KSW brand, the XTB KSW Epic gala was announced.

 On January 16, 2024, KSW announced tournament in Light heavyweight category that will select next champion in that category as Ibragim Chuzhigaev vacated belt in December.
-Participants of the tournament are Rafał Haratyk, Damian Piwowarczyk, Kleber Raimundo Silva and Marcin Wojcik.
+Participants of the tournament are Rafał Haratyk, Damian Piwowarczyk, Kleber Raimundo Silva and Marcin Wójcik.